niksilver/board-game-framework/README.md

 You don't need to worry about disconnecting, but you can if you like.

-You don't need to build your own server---there is currently one available to you---but if really would like to, then you can [check out the server code](https://github.com/niksilver/board-game-framework-server).
+You don't need to build your own server---there is currently one available to you---but if you would really like to, then you can [check out the server code](https://github.com/niksilver/board-game-framework-server).